FC Slutsk: 2020 season

 As of 2020, despite the reduction in financial support from the sugar factory, a majority of players continued to live "on the second floor of the sugar factory dormitory allocated for them".

 On 30 June 2020, Slutsk manager Vitaly Pavlov was fired after an extended period of poor performances in the league.
 His replacement was Alexander Konchits.
 In October 2020, Konchits was replaced by Alexander Brazevich after the club slipped into the relegation zone.

-On November 27, 2020, prior to the last game of the season against FC Smolevichi, Slutsk announced that most of the team had been diagnosed with COVID-19.
+On November 27, 2020, before the last game of the season against FC Smolevichi, Slutsk announced that most of the team had been diagnosed with COVID-19.
 Since the result would not affect the league standings, both teams agreed to cancel the game.